 Judging of the gardens will take place from July 2 to July 15 by a team of volunteer judges from the Flamborough and Lynden Horticultural Societies.

 - White Trillium Award recipients will be notified by the end of July.

-- Pink Trillium Award recipients will be invited to attend the Hamilton in Bloom Celebration Event at Gage Park in October 2016.
+- Pink Trillium Award recipients will be invited to attend the Hamilton in Bloom Celebration Event at Gage Park on October 25, 2018.

 Become a Volunteer Trillium Judge